 But that was him, and he did his part.
 Now there’s me and Coody and a bunch of broken parts, a town that needs savin’ and a future stretchin’ forward.
 And maybe I get to make it to the end I’m meant to have, and maybe I get sidetracked a little along the way.
 It doesn’t seem so bad, not knowing, not like it used too.

 And Da always used to tell me there were worse things than dying young.

-First published in Eclipse Four, edited by Jonathan Strahan, 2011.
+Originally published in Eclipse Four, edited by Jonathan Strahan, 2011.

 Peter M. Ball is the author of Horn, Bleed, and the Flotsam novella series from Apocalypse Ink Productions.
 His short stories have appeared in venues such as Weird Tales, Electric Velocipede, Eclipse 4, and Daily Science Fiction.